JuliaGNI/GeometricMachineLearning.jl/docs/src/layers/attention_layer.md

 # The Attention Layer

 The *attention* mechanism was originally developed for image and natural language processing (NLP) tasks.
 It is motivated by the need to handle time series data in an efficient way[^1].
 Its essential idea is to compute correlations between vectors in input sequences.
-I.e. given sequences
+So given two sequences

 ```math
 (z_q^{(1)}, z_q^{(2)}, \ldots, z_q^{(T)}) \text{ and } (z_p^{(1)}, z_p^{(2)}, \ldots, z_p^{(T)}),